saitama8mychicken/Text-Classification/README.md

 # Text-Classification
 Here we are going to perform a classification of text using NLP and ML algorithms

+Question -->

+    Epinions.com is a website where people can post reviews of products and services.
+It covers a wide variety of topics.
+For this case study, we downloaded a set of 600 posts about digital cameras and cars and saved as “Eopinions.csv”.

 ### Data(epinion.csv)
 This is a csv file having 2 columns namely class and text